 The Uniform Patrol Division of the Lakeland Police Department provides public safety services 24 hours a day, 7 days a week, 365 days a year, and respond to emergency and non-emergency calls for service.
-The Uniform Patrol Division played a key role in answering just over 101,000 calls for service to the 98,608 population of the city.
+The Uniform Patrol Division played a key role in answering 100,984 calls for service to the 100,008 population of the city.

-The two day shift squads work 0630-1830 hours and are allotted seventeen officers including one K-9 officer, one SPV officer, and five PSA’s.
-The day shift squads are supervised by one lieutenant and three sergeants that are geographically assigned as are the officers on the squad.
+The two day shift squads work 0630-1830 hours and are allotted seventeen officers, whidh includes two K-9 officers and five PSA’s.
+The day shift squads are supervised by one lieutenant and three sergeants who are geographically assigned as are the officers on the squad.

-The night shift squads work 1830-0630 hours and have eighteen officers including two K-9 officers and one SPV officer geographically assigned in the city.
-Each night shift is supervised by one lieutenant and three sergeants that are geographically assigned as are the officers on the squad.
+The night shift squads work 1830-0630 hours and have eighteen officers, which includes two K-9 officers, who are geographically assigned in the city.
+Each night shift is supervised by one lieutenant and three sergeants who are geographically assigned, as are the officers on the squad.

 There are two power squads, commonly referred to as the Alpha/Bravo power squad’s that supplement the four patrol squads.
 Each power squad is comprised of eleven officers and is supervised by a total of 4 sergeants and one lieutenant.
 The power squads’ schedules (days and hours) are set to ensure that they are working during the peak call for service times particularly assisting on the weekends when we tend to deal with larger crowds/incidents and have less support personnel on duty.